subpair/habit_tracker/README.md

 ```

 #### Removal Dialog
-The removal dialog is used to remove a habit and all its related event data completely from the application.
+The removal dialog is used to remove a habit and all its related event data completely from the database.
 ```console
 Habit removal dialog
 Please enter the habit name.